 These dogs love to interact with human beings and often develop strong bonds with them.
 You can bet they’ll have their owners backs.
 And if you have older kids in the home, they make good playmates, or at least a great second pair of eyes on the children.

-Guarding Large Properties
+2. Dobermans Were Bred for Guarding Large Properties

 The agility and energetic personalities of Dobermans make them the perfect choices for large property owners.
 According to Cesar Milan, Dobermans are capable of detecting and reaching the intruders in a short amount of time.